 - 301 Permanent Redirect

-source-domain --> target-domain = target-domain URL kept and used for listings
+source-domain –> target-domain = target-domain URL kept and used for listings

 - 302 Temporary Redirect

-source-domain --> target-domain = target-domain URL kept and used for listings
+source-domain –> target-domain = target-domain URL kept and used for listings

 In the examples above, things work exactly the same.
 If the "source-domain" (the site doing the redirection) redirects in any way to "target-domain" (the site getting the

 This solves any hijacking problem.
 You can’t point at someone else and possibly, as with Google (and likely MSN and Ask Jeeves) somehow get your own URL listed rather than

 Here’s what Yahoo’s Eric Baldeschwieler, director of software development, emailed me

 We decided to handle all cross domain redirects as permanent redirects to remove possibilities for abuse.
 We were able to avoid the "hijacking" problem.
 Also, the webmaster

 Yahoo: Redirects Within A Domain, Root Pages

 Things are more complicated at Yahoo when you redirect within your own web site.
 First the situation with 301 permanent redirects

-- root-page --> deep-page = rootpage kept and used for listings
+- root-page –> deep-page = rootpage kept and used for listings

 What’s the logic here?
 Baldeschwieler said: